Instructor Jobs at University of Arizona with Visa Sponsorship

 Which visa types are commonly used for Instructor roles at University of Arizona?

-University of Arizona supports several nonimmigrant and immigrant visa categories for Instructors, including H-1B, E-3 for Australian citizens, TN for Canadian and Mexican nationals, J-1 for exchange visitors, and F-1 OPT or CPT for recent graduates.
+University of Arizona supports several nonimmigrant and immigrant visa categories for Instructors, including H-1B, E-3 visa for Australian citizens, TN visa for Canadian and Mexican nationals, J-1 visa for exchange visitors, and F-1 OPT or CPT for recent graduates.
 Longer-term hires may also be sponsored for permanent residence through the EB-2 or EB-3 employment-based Green Card categories, depending on the role and department.

 What qualifications does University of Arizona expect for Instructor positions?